mkieblesz/local-workspace/README.md

 - `make run-proxy ultimate`
 - go to `proxy.trade.great` to test services as they are in prod environments through proxy container
 - `ctrl+c` from tab where services are running
-- `make kill-dbs` kills db containers
+- `make kill-all` kills db containers and proxy

 Working on individual repos: